-Assistant Investigator, Laboratory of Stem Cell Niche Biology,
+Assistant Professor, Laboratory of Stem Cell Niche Biology,

-Center for Oncology & Cell Biology, The Feinstein Institute of Medical Research
+The Karches Center for Oncology Research, The Feinstein Institute of Medical Research

 Director, Pediatric Hemato/Oncology-HistioCare, Children’s Cancer Center, Staten Island University Hospital

 Assistant Professor, Pediatrics & Molecular Medicine, Hofstra Northwell School of Medicine

 After earning an MD degree from the University of Antwerp, Belgium, Dr. Vaiselbuh completed several residencies and fellowships.
 Most recently, she completed a fellowship in pediatric hematology/oncology at Cohen Children’s Medical Center, preceded by a residency in pediatrics at SUNY Downstate Medical Center- NY.
 She previously fulfilled a fellowship in adult hematology/oncology and bone marrow transplantation, along with a residency in internal medicine at the Antwerp University Hospital in Belgium.
 Dr Vaiselbuh also received international training in the United Kingdom, The Netherlands and Australia.
 After moving to the United States, she build a foundation in basic science research at Mount Sinai School of Medicine, NY and Weill Cornell Medical College studying stem cell biology in murine models.